jameshaydon/lawvere/README.md

 Sum types come equipped with constructors (injection).
 The constructor into the component with name `foo` is denoted `foo.`, simply mirroring the notation for projections.

 In order to define some simple boolean functions, we'll need to learn how to map _from_ sums.
 This is like pattern matching, specifying an arrow for each summand (and thus, in categorical language, a cocone).
-This is like constructing products, except using square brackets instead of braces.
+This is similar to cones, except using square brackets instead of braces.
 To illustrate this let's define the negation function:

 ``` lawvere
 ar not : Bool --> Bool